josh-melton-db/databricks-crash-course/README.md

 ## Daily Objectives

 ### Day 1 Objectives
-- Navigate Databricks workspace confidently
+- Navigate Databricks workspace and discover data with search
 - Build queries visually with Lakeflow Designer
 - Create dashboards and chat with data using Genie
-- Train ML models with AutoML
-- Write Python/SQL code with AI assistance
+- Learn Python basics and process data with notebooks
 - Build ETL pipelines for data transformation
+- Orchestrate and schedule automated workflows

 ### Day 2 Objectives
-- Design semantic models for data reusability
+- Design semantic models with metric definitions
-- Build production-quality dashboards
+- Build advanced dashboards with parameters and filters
-- Configure Genie with custom context
+- Configure Genie with custom context and SQL examples
-- Create GenAI applications with Agent Bricks
-- Orchestrate workflows with Databricks Jobs
+- Train ML models with no-code AutoML
-- Implement CI/CD for automated deployments
+- Track experiments and manage models with MLflow
+- Deploy models for batch, streaming, and real-time inference

 ### Day 3 Objectives
-- Manage ML model lifecycle with MLflow
-- Deploy models to production
+- Implement version control and CI/CD basics
-- Optimize query and pipeline performance
+- Optimize queries with liquid clustering and performance tuning
-- Monitor system health and costs
+- Monitor system health using system tables
+- Analyze and control costs
-- Implement governance policies
+- Implement governance policies with Unity Catalog
 - Troubleshoot common issues

 ## Support & Resources